-This inspiring short film presented by the Ruffed Grouse Society and the Cabela’s Outdoor Fund takes us from his first Woodcock in Long Island, NY over a Beagle to his days afield with the legendary George Bird Evans.
-A humble man that takes a glimpse into a time gone by.
-Filmed in the famous location refereed to by George Bird Evans as “The Gates” in the Canaan Valley of West Virginia.
-Walt Lesser currently resides in the Allegheny Mountains of West Virginia.
+Yet, Lesser is a man whose humility bespeaks of a time long past.
+This inspiring short film, presented by the Ruffed Grouse Society and the Cabela’s Outdoor Fund, takes us from his first woodcock in Long Island, NY over a beagle to his days afield with the legendary George Bird Evans.
+It’s filmed in the famous location Evans referred to as “The Gates” in the Canaan Valley of West Virginia.

-Last modified: March 18, 2018
+Last modified: May 25, 2018